-The Kentucky Soil Erosion and Water Quality Cost-Share Program has established a 75% cost-share rate limit based on actual expenses, not to exceed the estimated payment rate.
+The Kentucky Soil Erosion and Water Quality Cost_Share Program has established a 75% cost_share rate limit based on actual expenses, not to exceed the estimated payment rate.

-A cost-share limit of \$20,000 per applicant is approved for any single or combination of practice components that are needed to resolve Cropland BMP category resource concerns.
+A cost_share limit of \$20,000 per applicant is approved for any single or combination of practice components that are needed to resolve[solve-the] Cropland BMP category resource concerns.
 Multiple cost-share applications by the same applicant, or on the same land, is not permitted.

-Eligible Practices
+Eligible Practices[:]

-The eligible practices listed in Table 3 should only be requested to address existing or potential soil erosion and/or water quality issues resulting on cropland acres as identified in the BMP eligibility criteria.
-Other resource concerns associated with concentrated livestock and animal waste, pastureland, and forestland should be requested under a different section of this handbook.
-All practices should be designed and installed according to NRCS Field Office Technical Guide standards or other approved standards as identified in this handbook.
+The eligible practices[practice components] listed in Table 3[below] should only be requested to address existing or potential soil erosion and/or water quality issues resulting on cropland acres as identified in the BMP eligibility criteria[for this BMP category].
+Other resource concerns associated with concentrated livestock and animal waste, pastureland, and forestland should be requested under a different section of this[the cost share program] handbook.
+All practices should be designed and installed according to NRCS Field Office Technical Guide standards or other approved standards as identified in this handbook[manual].

-All NRCS Field Office Technical Guidance (FOTG) standards for the practice codes in Table 3 can be found at efotg.sc.egov.usda.gov.
-After selecting "Kentucky" from the drop-down box, practice standards are located under Section 4 - Practice Standards & Supporting Documents and Conservation Practice Standards & Support Documents.
+All NRCS Field Office Technical Guidance (FOTG) standards for the practice codes in Table 3[below] can be found at[:] efotg.sc.egov.usda.gov.
+After selecting "Kentucky"[the correct state] from the drop-down box, practice standards are located under Section 4 - Practice Standards & Supporting Documents and Conservation Practice Standards & Support Documents[IV of the dropdown menu and in the Conservation Practices category].

-Referenced University of Kentucky Extension Publications can be found at dept.ca.uky.edu/agc/pub\prefix.asp.
-In the drop-down box, select the alphanumerical prefix for the referenced practice.
+Referenced University of Kentucky Extension Publications can be found at[-] dept.ca.uky.edu/agc/pub prefix.asp.
+In the drop-down box, select the alpha[-]numerical prefix for the referenced practice[-and a list containing that practice should appear].